United States: national security review

 The notification must include substantial information regarding the nature of the transaction, the nature of the business to be acquired and the identity of the foreign acquiring person.
-The specific information that must be included is outlined in the regulations.8 With respect to the US business to be acquired, CFIUS requires information about, among other things, its US government contracts, clearances and licences.
-With respect to the foreign acquiring person, information must be provided regarding its ownership structure, and certain personal identifier information must be provided about its board of directors and executive management to permit background checks to be conducted by the US government.
+The specific information that must be included is outlined in the regulations.

 What is the review period?

-The Committee has the authority to review a covered transaction and to impose mitigation measures to address any national security concerns, although in practice such measures typically are negotiated.
-Mitigation measures may be imposed only after CFIUS has identified a specific threat to US national security and determined that a mitigation measure is reasonably necessary to address that threat.
+CFIUS has the authority to review a covered transaction and to impose mitigation measures to address any national security concerns, although in practice such measures typically are negotiated.
+Mitigation measures may be imposed only after CFIUS has identified a specific US national security concern and determined that a mitigation measure is reasonably necessary to resolve that concern.
 Nonetheless, CFIUS has broad authority to develop mitigation measures, although it uses that authority in only a handful of cases each year.
-Between 2012 and 2014, only 29 cases (8 per cent) resulted in the use of legally binding mitigation measures.
-In 2014, mitigation measures were applied to nine different acquisitions in the software, services and technology sectors.9
+Between 2013 and 2015, only 40 cases (10 per cent) resulted in the use of legally binding mitigation measures.
+In 2015, mitigation measures were applied to 11 different acquisitions.

-Mitigation measures vary on a case-by-case basis and have included, for example, commitments with respect to domestic production, cybersecurity measures or government access to assets such as computer servers or telecommunications networks for law enforcement purposes.
-More invasive mitigation measures that have been adopted include a requirement to establish certain corporate firewall procedures between the US business and its foreign parent or to terminate certain activities of the US business.
+Mitigation measures vary on a case-by-case basis and have included, for example, commitments with respect to domestic production, cybersecurity measures, or government access to assets, such as computer servers or telecommunications networks for law enforcement purposes.
+More invasive mitigation measures may include a requirement to establish certain corporate firewall procedures between the US business and its foreign parent or to terminate certain activities of the US business.

 Involvement of third parties?

 The CFIUS process is confidential and third parties have no right to participate in the process.
 CFIUS deliberates only among itself, without seeking input from private parties.
-However, other federal (eg, members of Congress), state (eg, governors) and local government officials (eg, mayors) as well as trade or industry groups often informally contribute to the review process and occasionally take a public position or write to CFIUS regarding the national security implications of specific transactions.
-This typically occurs in the case of publicly reported transactions, ones that are politically sensitive or ones that may impact a particular congressional district.
+Other federal (eg, members of Congress), state (eg, governors) and local government officials (eg, mayors) as well as trade or industry groups often informally contribute to the review process and occasionally take a public position or write to CFIUS regarding the national security implications of specific transactions.
+This typically occurs when publicly reported transactions involve politically sensitive issues.
 As a result, it may be prudent to engage public and government relations experts to contact third-party constituencies.

 What types of transactions are subject to review?

-Because the national security review process is confidential, CFIUS does not disclose information about particular cases under review.
-However, since 2008, CFIUS has regularly published an annual report of aggregated case statistics.
-The annual reports show that transactions involving acquiring parties from the UK, Canada, France and Israel historically accounted for a significant percentage of transactions reviewed by CFIUS.
-In fact, the UK alone typically accounts for 20 to 30 per cent of cases reviewed each year.
-However, from 2012 to 2014, CFIUS reviewed more transactions involving Chinese acquiring persons than from any other jurisdiction.13 The number of transactions reviewed involving Chinese acquiring persons has grown substantially, from one in 2005 to 24 in 2014.
+Because the national security review process is confidential, CFIUS is prohibited from disclosing information about particular cases under review.
+Since 2008, CFIUS has published an annual report of aggregated case statistics; however, CFIUS has not yet published annual reports for either 2016 or 2017.
+The annual reports show that transactions involving acquiring parties from the United Kingdom, Canada, France and Israel historically accounted for a significant percentage of transactions reviewed by CFIUS.
+In fact, the United Kingdom alone typically accounts for 20 to 30 per cent of cases reviewed each year.
+However, from 2013 to 2015, CFIUS reviewed more transactions involving Chinese acquiring persons than from any other jurisdiction.

-The reports also provide information at a very general level regarding the industries involved in transactions subject to the CFIUS review.
-The annual reports show that transactions involving manufacturing typically account for the highest percentage of cases reviewed by CFIUS, with the finance, information and services sector accounting for the second-highest percentage.14 Within the manufacturing sector, transactions involving the acquisition of a manufacturer of computer and electronic products accounted for the largest percentage of transactions reviewed between 2012 and 2014, followed by acquisitions of machinery manufacturers and transportation equipment.15
+CFIUS' purview is not restricted to any specific sector and it has reviewed transactions dealing with information technologies, network security, cyber systems, energy (development and transport), semiconductors, aerospace, telecommunications, optics, robotics, mining and natural resources, plastics and rubber, automotive, financial services, coatings and adhesives, chemicals, insurance, and steel.
+The annual reports provide information at a very general level regarding the industries involved in transactions subject to CFIUS review.
+The annual reports show that transactions involving manufacturing typically account for the highest percentage of cases reviewed by CFIUS, with the finance, information and services sector accounting for the second-highest percentage.

 To file or not to file?